Anubhavdxt/qa_ai_agent/README.md

 # AI-powered Question-Answering Agent

 This project implements an AI-powered question-answering agent that extracts content from a URL, indexes it, and allows users to ask questions based on the content.
-The system uses a combination of pre-trained models (such as BERT for question-answering and Sentence Transformers for semantic search) to process and respond to user queries.
+The system uses a combination of pre-trained models (e.g. `llama3.2`, `nomic-embed-text`) to process and respond to user queries.

 [Demo Video](https://drive.google.com/file/d/1uA3_SISpWzZdTu3I_BkjDnuHZgk6IK-T/view?usp=sharing)